gmu-swe/surefire-n-exec/README.md

 JUnit4/TestNG provider for Maven Surefire that will rerun all tests a specified number of times.

 To use it (after installing), add it as a dependency to the surefire plugin (NOT a dependency of your entire build!
 Just for surefire), and configure the number of times to rerun each test (total runs = 1 + reruns).
+Or, add my maven repo... `https://maven.jonbell.net/repository/snapshots`

 Example (replace artifactId with surefire-n-exec-testng):